ManikTheManiac/u-chi-learning/README.md

 - [ ] Which params most strongly affect logu oscillations?
 - [ ] "..." affect logu divergence?
 - [ ] Why does using off-policy (pi0) for exploration make logu diverge?
+- [ ] Which activation function is best?

 # Features requiring experiments:
 - [ ] use target or online logu for exploration (greedy or not?)